Connected urban mobility

 G+D’s IoT solutions help to secure the data that flows between connected devices and the transport authority’s cloud platform.
 Such solutions are essential for protecting vital infrastructure and data from hackers.

 The benefits of these secure, smart transport networks are already evident.
-Intelligent traffic systems, which help minimize wait times by sensing traffic and communicating with one another, have reduced commuting times in Buenos Aires by as much as 20%, and by 15% in San Jose and Houston.3 Meanwhile, smart parking, which connects vehicles and infrastructure to inform users where parking is available, has reduced parking search times by about five minutes in San Francisco and Johannesburg.4
+Intelligent traffic systems, which help minimize wait times by sensing traffic and communicating with one another, have reduced commuting times in Buenos Aires by as much as 20%, and by 15% in San Jose and Houston.3 Meanwhile, smart parking, which connects vehicles and infrastructure to inform users where parking is available, has reduced parking search times by about five minutes on average in San Francisco and Johannesburg.4

-Eventually, travelers may even be able to make journeys without physically paying for a ticket thanks to beacon technology, which would charge them automatically.
+Eventually, travelers may even be able to make journeys without physically paying for a ticket, thanks to beacon technology, which would charge them automatically.
 But regardless of how payment is made, the majority of these journeys will continue to be made on public transport, the backbone of any MaaS system.
-That means effective co-operation between the public and private sector is essential for MaaS and seamless travel to really take off.
+That means effective co-operation between the public and private sectors is essential for MaaS and seamless travel to really take off.

-In the end, as an analysis by McKinsey suggests, “seamless mobility is only achievable if cities tap into the private sector’s capabilities, business models, innovations and technologies.”4 Every city will, of course, have different needs and historical quirks that these partnerships will need to take into account.
+In the end, as an analysis by McKinsey suggests, “seamless mobility is only achievable if cities tap into the private sector’s capabilities, business models, innovations, and technologies.”4 Every city will, of course, have different needs and historical quirks that these partnerships will need to take into account.
 But by working together on a system-wide approach to urban mobility, the public and private sector should be able to make MaaS the transport system of the future.